MiltonGreat/Manufacturing-Costs/README.md

 # Manufacturing Cost Prediction

+## Overview

+This project explores the relationship between production volume and manufacturing costs, leveraging regression models to predict costs based on production volume.
+By analyzing how scaling production influences costs, this project aims to help manufacturers optimize production and identify economies of scale.

 ## Problem Statement

-Understanding the relationship between production volume and manufacturing costs is essential for identifying economies of scale.
+Understanding the relationship between production volume and manufacturing costs is crucial for optimizing production and identifying when economies of scale begin to apply.
+Accurate cost prediction models can assist manufacturers in making data-driven decisions about scaling production and improving operational efficiency.

-### Solution Approach:

-Data: Production data with variables like units produced, raw material costs, and energy consumption.

-Methods:

-- Applied regression models (Linear Regression, Polynomial Regression) to predict costs based on production volume.
-- Conducted sensitivity analysis to determine cost inflection points.
-- Visualized cost trends using Tableau dashboards.
-- Tools: Python (Scikit-learn, Matplotlib), Tableau.

-### Results:

-- Developed a cost prediction model with an R² of 0.88.
-- Identified production thresholds where economies of scale start to apply, leading to cost savings of 20%.
-- Recommendations informed decisions on production scaling.

-### Key Skills

-Regression modeling, cost analysis, data visualization, Python.

-### Future Directions

-Incorporate external factors like market demand and raw material price fluctuations into the model.

-## Project Overview

-This project explores the relationship between the number of units produced and manufacturing costs, leveraging regression models to predict manufacturing costs based on production volume.
-It aims to estimate costs and analyze economies of scale, helping manufacturers optimize production.

 ## Dataset